esufaj/broom/README.md

 ## Metrics
 - **Manual Hours Saved/Year: ~ 4000**.
 Say an average employee earns $40/H, that means $160,000 worth of work is saved by Broom per year.
 - **Ticket First Response Time: 99.5%** decrease in the average time it takes to respond starting from ticket creation (< 10 seconds, was days).
-- **Ticket completion Time: 98.9%** decrease in the time it takes to complete a ticket starting from ticket creation (< 10 seconds, was days).
+- **Ticket Completion Time: 98.9%** decrease in the time it takes to complete a ticket starting from ticket creation (< 10 seconds, was days).
-- Teams reported their tickets took an average of 100+ clicks to various platforms to process and complete a single ticket.
+- **Steps to Completion:** Teams reported their tickets took an average of 100+ clicks to various platforms to process and complete a single ticket.
 Broom has brought this down to 0.
-- Broom has received **2023 Q3, Q4** as well as **2024 Q1** RBC Performance award nominations.
+- Broom has received **2023 Q4** as well as **2024 Q1** RBC Performance Award nominations.

+## Key Contributions
+- Increaded ticket processing capacity
+- Saved manual efforts
+- Decreased wait times
+- Improved SLAs across the board
+- Improved customer satisfaction
+- Reduced human error to 0
+- Increased time to market